enh/eh/91/spoiler/README.md

 ae 1.3.0
 ========

 A minimalist version of `vi(1)`.
 It is an example of the "Buffer Gap" method outlined in the [The Craft Of Text Editing](http://www.finseth.com/craft/) used by many Emacs style editors.
+(Yep I mixed `vi` and `emacs` in the same paragraph; I'm going to hell for that one.)

 Usage